ivanvalchuk/insider-qa-tech-task/Insider QA tech task -the latest version 2 2.md

  - Make sure that the pencil can draw.
  - Make sure the pencil can draw through a carbon paper.
  - Make sure that the pencil writes smoothly, the lines are even and do not leave smudges.
- - The lead does not break or crumble directly during drawing.
+ - Make sure that the lead does not break or crumble directly during drawing.
- - Make sure that the pencil can draw not only on paper but also on but on alternative materials (cardboard, wood, walls, or floor (relevant for construction work).
+ - Make sure that the pencil can draw not only on paper but also on some alternative materials (cardboard, wood, walls, or floor).
+It can also be applicable to construction work.
- - Check whether the eraser erases notes/sketches and does not smear or make it “dirty”.
- - During and after sharpening, the lead did not break its integrity.
+ - Make sure that during and after sharpening, the lead does not break its integrity.
- - During and after sharpening, the pencil does not break or crumble.
+ - Make sure that during and after sharpening, the pencil does not break or crumble.
- - The sharpened pencil is successfully functioning (you can write, sketch, draw).
+ - Make sure that the sharpened pencil can successfully function (you can write, sketch, draw).
+ - Make sure that the eraser removes notes/sketches and does not smear or make them “dirty” in the process of erasing.
+ - Make sure that the eraser does not crumble when being used.

 #### Usability Testing
-- Is it comportable to hold a pencil?
+- Is it comfortable to hold a pencil?
-- Does it not slip, nor does it fall out when using it?
+- Does it not slip, nor does it fall out when being used?
-- Does it squeak while writing or does it write quietly?
+- Does it "squeak" while writing or does it write "quietly"?
-- How useful is the eraser on the end of the pencil?
-- The body shape is round, triangular, or hexagonal.
+- Is the body shape round, triangular, or hexagonal.
-- Pencil sharpens easily with a pencil sharpener.
+- Can the pencil be sharpenen easily with a pencil sharpener.
+- Do you have to write or draw for an extended period of time?
+If so, it may be better to choose a triangular pencil.
+However, overall, hexagonal pencils are more commonly used, more stable, and more comfortable for everyday use.

 #### Security Testing
- - Can I get hurt with a pencil (scratched, cut when sharpening)?
+ - Can I get hurt with a pencil?
  - Is it safe to give a pencil to a child?
-There are “safe” types of pencils (for example, special “children” pencils, often with a triangular body) that can be given to children without fear (of course, depending on age, general development, and characteristics of the child).
+There are “safe” types of pencils (for example, special “children” pencils, often with a triangular body) that can be given to children without fear (of course this depends and should be treated case by case).
- - Is the pencil safe for people with disabilities (eg visually impaired)?
-E.g. a pencil with a round body can pose a serious problem for a visually impaired person when rolled under a table.
-For the visually impaired the use of pencils with a hexagonal or triangular barrel is more appropriate.
+ - Is the pencil safe for people with disabilities (such as visually impaired)?
+E.g. a pencil with a round body can pose a serious problem for a visually impaired person when it gets rolled under a table.
+For the visually impaired the use of pencils with a hexagonal or triangular shrank is more appropriate.

 #### Load Testing
 - Let’s check the behavior of the pencil when you press the pencil lead on the paper.
 Make sure the pencil won’t break.
 - Pull the pencil lead.
 It must not come out of the body.
 - Tap the pencil on the table several times.
 The lead should not crumble or break, fall out of the body, or crack.
-- After use, the eraser does not leave crumbs, does not fall out; the ferrule does not bend or leave marks or scratches on paper and hands.
+- When being used, the eraser does not leave crumbs nor does it fall out.

 #### Stress Testing
-- Drop the pencil on the floor a couple of times and check whether the lead breaks or crumbles.
-The pencil body must not be damaged.
+- Drop the pencil on the floor a couple of times and check if the lead gets broken or crumbles.
+The pencil body should not be damaged.
-- Try to bend the pencil: will it break or not?
+- Try to bend the pencil and check whether it will break or not?
-- Chew on a pencil.
-It’s advisable that the end of the pencil stays not “eaten”.
-Many manufacturers pay special attention to this point.
 - Place the pencil in water, then dry it.
-It should be possible to use it normally for drawing / writing as before.
+It should be possible to use it normally for drawing / writing as it was before.
-- Place the pencil in the freezer for a while to freeze it.
+- Place the pencil in the freezer for a while and freeze it.
 It should be possible to use it normally for drawing / writing as before.
 - Use the eraser to rigorously to erase notes / sketches.
 The eraser head should not wear off quickly.

 #### Performance Testing